JustinMi/JustinMi.github.io/_posts/2017-04-28-migrating-sql-databases.md

     }
 }
 ```
 A reminder that `your_project_name` should be the same name as the database you created in MySQL in Step 2. `your_password` is the same password that you use to log into MySQL.
-The `HOST` and `PORT` can be empty if you are simply hosting your webapp locally, but if you are running MySQL in a virtual server then fill in your host address and port accordingly.
+The `HOST` and `PORT` values can be empty if you are simply hosting your webapp locally, but if you are running MySQL in a virtual server or a separate server then fill in your host address and port accordingly.

 -------------

-# Step 5: Make Migrations
+# Step 6: Make Migrations
 We are in the home stretch!
 Now, all we need to do is apply any migrations you made to the new MySQL database.
 The details are all abstracted away for you, so all you need to do is run:
 ```shell
 $ python manage.py makemigrations